AbdulmajeedAlOmari/Project/README.md

 This project is from a group of students from Software Engineering Department.
-It was a requirement project for our Web Devolopement course.
+It was a required project for our Web Devolopement course.

 Students Contributed to this project:
 1- Mohammed Tashkandi